& Burlesque History & Lingo

 Stage Left The side of the stage that is on the performer's left as he faces the audience.
 (Similarly, "stage right" is the other side.)

 Stage Manager The real, day-to-day boss and hero of show business.
 He or she sits on a stool at a podium just offstage to the left of the performers (stage left), issuing orders as the show proceeds.
-The stage manager calls lighting and scenery cues, and in the case of revues he may even supervise rehearsals after the director has gone off to direct some other show.
+The stage manager calls lighting and scenery cues, and in long-running Broadway shows he may even supervise rehearsals (to keep the show sharp or to introduce replacement actors) after the director has gone away to direct some other show.

 Stealing a Bow Reappearing on stage for another bow (tending to keep the audience politely applauding) when the volume of applause does not really warrant it.
 One way of "milking" applause.